 For Stella.
 As if Stella cared.
 If she cared at all, she didn’t want the fight to occur.
 This, Paul knew.
 But Stella had gone beyond Stella.
 He was not just fighting for her as an individual, he was fighting for all the Stellas of the world: the cute girls who would be preyed on by asshole guys and, in the process, risk crushing the hopes of nice guys everywhere.

 Max knew well Paul’s insecurities with girls.
-Paul had never done very well, despite asking almost everyone and their mothers (occasionally literally) for advice on the subject, and his dissatisfaction with himself, Max suspected, could only be exacerbated as Paul neared the end of his high school career, and Prom.
+Paul had never done very well, despite asking almost everyone for advice on the subject, and Paul’s dissatisfaction with himself, Max suspected, could only be exacerbated as Paul neared the end of his high school career, and Prom.

 The leg injury was bad.
 Paul was out for a month and the season was practically over.
 He couldn’t just blow off his anxiety about Prom and Randall by blowing by people on the tartan.
 So this is what happened.

 Max took another good look at Paul: Paul’s lips seemed glued in place, he slid his pale hands slowly, almost neurotically, back and forth over the cool blue surface of the cafeteria table, and his body gave no indication of what his mind thought, if anything, as to the quality of Andre’s latest black joke.